Self Guided Tour du Mont Blanc

 We aim to complete the trail from Courmayeur through to Switzerland and back around to Chamonix next Summer.

-We wanted to take public transport wherever we could, on mundane sections, enabling us to conserve energy for the gruelling col climbs and the duration of the long hiking hours required each day (7-10 hrs).
+On our self guided Tour du Mont Blanc adventure, we wanted to take public transport wherever we could, on mundane sections, enabling us to conserve energy for the gruelling col climbs and the duration of the long hiking hours required each day (7-10 hrs).

 There doesn’t seem to be any websites or books dedicated in detail on how to shorten some of the stages of the TMB, which is an absolute necessity if you plan to hike the Tour du Mont Blanc route with kids or with older generations.
 I’ve put together a post in more detail of the public transport options we took in our 6 days along the route.